latentflip/ScotRubyConf/Talks/tower-of-babel.md

 ### Active Record

-  "An object that wraps a row in a db table or view, encapsulatese the db access, and adds _domain_ logic on the data"
+> An object that wraps a row in a db table or view, encapsulatese the db access, and adds _domain_ logic on the data

 - In a way this defies the Single Responsibility Principle
   - Works in the application domain
   - But you can also reach into the database

-### Domain Modek
+### Domain Model

-  "An object model of the domain that incorporates both behaviour and data."
+> An object model of the domain that incorporates both behaviour and data.

     Appointment.book_on(date)